Pennsylvania Health Informatics Degree Programs

 Online Learning - Visit Website

-Saint Joseph's University offers an online Master of Health Informatics (MHI) program, designed for professionals aiming to enhance healthcare through technology.
-This program focuses on data analysis, health information management, and strategic planning, preparing students to improve patient care and healthcare systems.
-With tuition starting at $1,240 per credit, the program is both affordable and flexible, catering to working professionals.
-Admission requires a bachelor's degree with a 3.0 GPA, and at least two years of work experience is recommended.
-The program is noted for its small online class sizes and expert faculty, making it a standout choice for those looking to advance in health informatics.
+Saint Joseph's University's Master of Health Informatics is a 100% online program designed for healthcare professionals with an average of seven years of experience.
+This 33-credit program focuses on data analysis, health information management, and strategic planning to improve patient care through technology.
+With affordable tuition at $1,240 per credit and flexible part-time options, it requires a bachelor's degree with a 3.0 GPA and recommends at least two years of work experience.
+No entrance exam is required for admission.

 Master's - Master of Health Informatics and Master of Science in Business Intelligence & Analytics